TheoGibbons/chatbot/README.md

 1) Clone and open the demo page

 - Just open `index.html` in your browser.
 Demo mode is enabled by default so no server is required.
+If your browser blocks ES module imports from the `file://` scheme, run a tiny local server (see "Developing locally").

 2) Try it